-FusionConf is a quarterly mini-conference focused on web design, user experience, and development.
-Join us on Friday, June 21st in Charlotte, NC for an afternoon jam packed with sessions from some of the industry's top talent.
+FusionConf is a quarterly mini-conference focused on the Charlotte tech community.
+Join us on Friday, December 13th in Charlotte, NC for an afternoon jam packed with sessions from some of the industry's top talent.

 |12:30pm Doors Open|